-We are pleased to announce that the Royal Ontario Museum’s Gayle Gibson will be teaching a four-week course during the spring of 2018 entitled The Best of Times, The Worst of Times: The First and Second Intermediate Periods.
+We are pleased to announce that the Royal Ontario Museum’s Gayle Gibson will be teaching a four-week course during April, 2018 entitled The Best of Times, The Worst of Times: The First and Second Intermediate Periods.
+Register online here.

 Wednesday evenings in April (4, 11, 18, 25) – 7 to 9 pm